DDriggs00/mavlinkinterface/Documentation/Configuration/setLoggingLevel.md

 # setLoggingLevel( sensor, level )
 Modifies the level of logging done on a sensor.

-## Arguments
+## Parameters
 sensor (string):
-: The sensor or other data input source for which to modify the entry.
+> The sensor or other data input source for which to modify the entry.

 level (enum):
-: The level of logging to perform.
+> The level of logging to perform.
 Possible levels are:
-: Full: Records all data from every sensor input instance : Off: No logs of sensor data are kept except by explicit instruction
+> Full: Records all data from every sensor input instance
+> Off: No logs of sensor data are kept except by explicit instruction

 ## Return Values
 Returns void